ateucher/pkg-dev-psc-2024-04-29/README.md

 ## Code of Conduct

-Please note that all participants at posit::conf(2023) and workshops must abide by the [Code of Conduct](https://posit.co/code-of-conduct/).
+Please note that all participants and contributors must abide by the [Code of Conduct](CODE_OF_CONDUCT.md)

 ## Schedule